Radio Frequency IDentification Boosts Competitive Advantage

 RFID technology has greater first time pass accuracy compared to other similar scanning systems.
-This accuracy reduces the amount of errors that can occur, and the number of times re-scanning of an item is needed.
+This accuracy reduces the amount of errors that can occur, and the number of times re-scanning of an item.

 3) Reduced Business Risk and Control of Assets

 By using RFID you gain greater audit and asset control.
-Having the ability to better trace items means your assets can be found more easily.
-As well, having the opportunity for enhanced data collection means increased accuracy of records and enhanced asset maintenance.
+Having the ability to better trace items means you can therefore find your assets more easily.
+As well, having the opportunity for data collection means increased accuracy of records and asset maintenance.

 4) Improved Utilization of Resources

-The data collected by RFID can be used to improve demand planning.
-By having improved inventory tracking process time can be saved, and assets can be better utilized.
+RFID data can be used to improve demand planning.
+By having improved inventory tracking process time can be saved, and consequently assets can be better utilized.

 5) Increased Revenue

-Just like the evolution of mobile technology, the widespread adoption of GPS systems in today’s commercial and consumer positioning, and the inception of this incredible thing called the Internet, RFID is already transforming markets.
-Only time will tell how large of an impact RFID will have, but we can bet it will be big!
+Just like the evolution of mobile technology, the widespread adoption of GPS systems in today’s commercial environments RFID is already transforming markets.
+Only time will tell how large of an impact RFID will have.